Blog

 How To Refill A Prescription – What You Need To Know

-How To Refill A Prescription
+Refill A Prescription infographic

 Check Your Prescription Label

 The first step to refilling a prescription is to make sure you have refills available.
 You can determine this by looking at the label on your prescription bottle or box.
 It should say “refills” with a number next to it and a date by which you need to refill it.
-To refill your prescription without seeing your doctor, this number should be greater than 0.
+To refill your prescription without seeing your doctor, this number should be higher than 0.

 Contact Your Doctor (if necessary)